-An example of that would be a company from China that collects data from EU citizens.
+An example would be a China-based company that collects data from EU citizens.

 The same legal obligations apply to the company, as though it has its headquarters in the EU, although it doesn’t even need to have any offices in the territory of any EU country.

 If they offer goods or services to EU citizens or monitor the behavior of individuals within the EU, they will have to comply with the GDPR.

 Supervisory authority monitors and enforces the application of the GDPR.
 Although the Supervisory Authority has limited enforcement powers against overseas entities without representatives based in the EU, it might seek to coordinate with foreign regulators in taking enforcement action.